 Install A Wet Room or Walk In Shower

 Baths can often pose a danger, especially deep ones where you need a mini stepladder to climb out of.
 If you have the funds available, rip out the bathtub and renovate your bathroom into a wet room.
 A walk-in shower makes everything easier, and you’re less likely to have an accident.
 You might also want to install a seat later on down the line as this can help if you end up not being able to stand for too long.

-Rainforest showers are a fantastic feature in a wet room and can feel very spa-like.
+Rainforest showers or steam showers are a fantastic feature in a wet room and can feel very spa-like.
 There are even ones you can get that come with an extra hose!

 Think About Additional Care

 There may come a time where additional care is needed, and if a care home isn’t for you, then it’s good to at least have some extra help coming in.
 Whether that’s ordering groceries online for delivery to a friend driving you to your doctors, it’s all part of getting that extra help when needed.
 There’s also the option of care assistants that can come out to your home if there’s no family or friends available to help out.

 There’s plenty of things around the home that can help improve access to your property.
 Having an electronic bed can help getting up easier, and it is certainly worth thinking about adjusting the height of your bed.
 Simba have a large variety to choose from.
 The same goes for electronic armchairs.